LinSon8/-RF-Switch-Controller-/README.md

 This project was developed as part of my bachelor’s thesis at Technische Universität Berlin.
 It demonstrates the design of a modular, network-based control unit for hardware test automation.
-The goal is to provide a cost-effective and flexible solution to control RF switches, attenuators, and relays using **SCPI-Befehle (Standard Commands for Programmable Instruments)**.
+The goal is to provide a cost-effective and flexible solution to control RF switches, attenuators, and relays using **SCPI Commands (Standard Commands for Programmable Instruments)**.

 ## Motivation
 Commercial control solutions for switching components often cost several thousand euros.